Tutorials¶

 ❯ poetry add --group dev pytest-xdist

 things tidy.
-Add an empty file called tests/__init__.py
+Add an empty file called tests/__init__.py.
+Create the

 from pytest_container import auto_container_parametrize